 Your website redesign project is inherently about risk and change.
 Managing both requires intention and careful attention.
 You need contributing experts at your side.

 - The right communication (and the right website) requires risk.
 You can mitigate that risk when the recommendations of an external partner are grounded in a commitment to you.
 They have to want that internal success as much as you do.
 They also have to accept your campus reality — the opportunities and the warts — and help you lead change.

-For a successful website redesign in 2017, you get out of your own way.
+For a successful website redesign, you get out of your own way.